entropybit/survivinpkcs/README.md

 ### Protein-Protein Docking with Rosetta

 First we perforemd a global docking, which means that a complete uninformed docking is run where several positions of the *ligand* protein on the surface of the *receptor* protein are tried.
-This was done using our global_docking.sh skript which can simply be executed after making it executable:
+This was done using our (global_docking.sh)[https://github.com/entropybit/survivinpkcs/blob/master/scripts/global_docking.sh] script which can simply be executed after making it executable:
 ```
 chmod u+x global_docking.sh